JuliaHPC/JuliaOnHPCClusters/website/user_hpcsystems.md

 # HPC systems with Julia support

 \note{It is difficult to keep the table below up-to-date.
-It is also almost certainly uncomplete.
+It is also almost certainly incomplete.
 We rely on people like you, so please file a PR if you think the table could be improved!}

 ---